switch263/BLBot/README.md

 ```

 # drone.io builds
-This project is drone.io build ready
+This project is drone.io build ready.